 As I ride along Monroe Harbor, swiftly cruising down the Lakefront Trail, speeding past the traffic stuck on Lake Shore Drive, I think about how each car requires an external source of fuel (gasoline), and how each driver is not only transporting themselves, but also a couple of tons of metal.
 I also have to turn my head away from the street as each car spews putrid, toxic gases into the air.
 Meanwhile, I rejoice in the fact that my bicycle doesn’t consume fossil fuels and it doesn’t have to waste energy sitting in traffic.
 The fuel for my bicycle comes from the food I eat.

 As I mentioned, I have a 24-speed bike.
 But if you’re looking to buy a bike for yourself, you have a lot more options.
 For instance, a lot of urban riders are buying fixed gear or “fixie” bikes these days.
 On these bikes, the chain wraps around a sprocket fixed to the pedals and a sprocket that is fixed to the back wheel.
-Because the sprockets are fixed to the pedals and the wheel, respectively, and revolve at the same speed because of the chain that links the two, the wheels and the pedals always revolve together.
+Because the sprockets are fixed to the pedals and the wheel, respectively, the wheels and the pedals always revolve together.
 This is a simple and easy-to-manage design, but it also causes problems when you want to coast: You simply can’t.
 If you try to stop pedaling while you’re going downhill, your wheels will stop too.
 On a fixie, a revolving pedal always revolves with the wheel, and vice versa, no exception.

 To solve this problem, most bicycles, such as the standard single-speed bike, have something fixed to the back wheel called a “freewheel.”
 A freewheel, as opposed to a fixed sprocket, allows you to stop pedaling, and even pedal backward, while your bike coasts forward.